vemonet/tao/README.md

 A repository to publish **documentation for the [Text Annotation Ontology](http://pubannotation.org/ontology/tao.owl)**.

 The original ontology is published at http://pubannotation.org/ontology/tao.owl.
-The version used for the documentation has been slightly modified with Protege 5.5 to add ontology metadata (label, description, preferred prefix and namespace).
+The version used to generate the documentation has been slightly modified with Protégé 5.5.0 to add ontology metadata (label, description, preferred prefix and namespace).

-The documentation website hosted at [vemonet.github.io/tao](https://vemonet.github.io/tao) is automatically updated by a GitHub Action at every change to the ontology file.
+♻️ The documentation website hosted at [vemonet.github.io/tao](https://vemonet.github.io/tao) is automatically updated by a GitHub Action at every change to the ontology file.

 ## 📖 Generate the docs locally